 Legally, the building owner, or employer occupying a building in some circumstances, is the Responsible Person for ensuring fire safety.
 Unfortunately, many people are unaware of the requirements of the Fire Safety Order and how to comply.
 The legislation is complex and technical, making it easy to miss important points and requiring a large investment in time to implement.

 For this reason we’ve written a Quick Guide to UK Fire Safety Regulations, summarising all your requirements in short chapters arranged by theme.
-You can access a copy by clicking here.
+Check it out here

 For now though, the following are five reasons why commercial building owners should take fire safety seriously, and start planning a fire safety risk assessment today: